-You can access the IBM Knowledge Base from the Web sites.
-The IBM Knowledge Base is a tool that is used to diagnose common technical problems.
-In order to use the Knowledge Base, you must first connect to the IBM Aptiva Support page and complete a personal profile.
-Use the IBM Knowledge base for troubleshooting and step-by-step solutions.
+You can access the IBM Online Assistant from the Web sites.
+The IBM Online Assistant can help you diagnose and resolve many common technical problems.
+To use the Online Assistant, you must first connect to the IBM Support page and complete a personal profile.